 4) Rome

 This list wouldn’t be complete without Rome.
-This old but beautiful city is filled with sights upon sights.
-No wonder it’s usually packed full in the summer.
+Italy’s capital is another tourist favourite, and it’s always packed full in the summer.
 However, it’s quite calm in winter – especially in January.

 There’s a fun activity for everyone.
-If you’re an opera lover, Rome has one of the most famous theaters in Italy – the Teatro dell’Opera.
-In January alone, there’s an open chance to see noteworthy performances, perfect to beat the cold on a cold January night
+If you’re an opera lover, Rome has one of the most famous theaters in Italy – the Teatro dell’Opera, second only in fame to the Scala in Milan.
+In January alone, there’s an open chance to see noteworthy performances, perfect to beat the cold on a cold January night.

 Just one word of warning – don’t forget to book your tickets for the Vatican Museums!
 The queues are super long, even in January!